-A lot of people have heard of G Suite, Google’s set of tools to run a business with – after all, more than 5 million businesses are already using it.
+A lot of people have heard of G Suite (or Google Apps – as it was formerly called), Google’s set of tools to run a business with – after all, more than 5 million businesses are already using it.
 And many will also know that one of Google’s great non-technical innovations with G Suite was to greatly simplify the licensing of business software – if you ‘Go Google’ there are no longer any incredibly complex charts of licensing options with various add-ons and opt-outs.
 You buy G Suite or you don’t.
-However, in order to better serve businesses Google has evolved this approach in recent years.
+However, in order to better serve businesses, Google has evolved this approach in recent years.
 For a start, Google added a second tier of G Suite called ‘Business’ – this edition of G Suite offers wide-ranging functionality that will more than meet the requirements of most SMEs – and even some larger companies.

 In the G-Suite Enterprise edition, users get everything they could access in the Google Basic and Business tiers, as well as the features listed below:

 Many large organisations often need to host video calls with team members and stakeholders around the world, so to accommodate this, Enterprise customers have the opportunity to include up to 50 people in Google Hangouts Meet conferences, while also being able to stream these meetings to 100,000 employees.
 These meetings can also be recorded and stored on Google Drive.

 Data Loss Prevention